viczhuravlev/gauzy-react-app/README.md

 <h1 align="center">
-  Gauzy ⚗️ Frontend
+  Gauzy React App ⚗
 </h1>

 <br>

 ## Description

-This is a basic frontend template project to use as starting point to build something or to just test stuff.
+This is a basic react app template project to use as starting point to build something or to just test stuff.
 It has been done in a reasonably transparent way to see how everything works under the hood and to allow to configure the necessary.

 The tech stack is: